MBNT on-chain wire format

 0 confirmations (mempool only) | display "unconfirmed" — never claim "anchored" |

-A 0-confirmation receipt is a valid commitment to the broadcast network but not yet to chain history; a verifier that treats it as anchored is conflating two distinct properties.
-Anchors typically land within 3–8 confirmations (~30–80 minutes on BSV mainnet).
+A 0-confirmation proof is a valid commitment to the broadcast network but not yet to chain history; a verifier that treats it as anchored is conflating two distinct properties.
+Verifiers should display the confirmation count next to the txid and apply a minimum-depth policy appropriate to the use case; confirmation timing depends on current chain conditions.

 This is a verifier-side rule, not a protocol-byte change — the MBNT payload itself carries no confirmation field.
 Verifiers fetch confirmation count from the explorer they use to retrieve the raw tx (e.g. WhatsOnChain /v1/bsv/main/tx/hash/{txid} returns a confirmations field).